apostrophecms-legacy/apostrophe-snippets/README.md

 2. Sending that property to the server, via browser-side JavaScript as shown below.

-3. Saving the property on the server, by extending the `beforeInsert` and `beforeUpdate` methods of the snippets module on the server side.
+3. Saving the property on the server, by extending the `beforeSave` method on the server side, or `beforeInsert` and `beforeUpdate` if you need to treat new and updated snippets differently.

 4. Making that property part of our criteria for fetching snippets, by extending the `get` method of the snippets module.